wrshf7/HapSelect-Docs/docs/getting-started.md

-    popSize = 10,                       #parameter to aid optimization - higher uses more memory and each iteration is slower, but leads to faster convergence maxiter = 300,                      #max number of iterations run = 150,                          #max number of iterations of no change before termination pmutation = 0.2,                    #probability of swapping one idividual randomly in a population each iteration - aids in parameter space exploration pcrossover = 0.8,                   #probability of exchanging members between two populations in each iteration - aids in parameter space exploration maximize = TRUE,                    #if TRUE, maximize potential GEBV, if FALSE, minimize monitor = TRUE,                     #if TRUE, print out optimisation statisitcs each iteration strategy = "OHS"                    #"OHS" enforces haplotypes must come from two different parents, "OPV" allows the same haplotype to be utilised twice, "Haploid_OHS" allows the same parent to contribute two haplotypes, but not from the same chromosome
+    popSize = 10,                       #parameter to aid optimization - higher uses more memory and each iteration is slower, but leads to faster convergence maxiter = 300,                      #max number of iterations run = 150,                          #max number of iterations of no change before termination pmutation = 0.6,                    #probability of swapping one idividual randomly in a population each iteration - aids in parameter space exploration pcrossover = 0.6,                   #probability of exchanging members between two populations in each iteration - aids in parameter space exploration maximize = TRUE,                    #if TRUE, maximize potential GEBV, if FALSE, minimize monitor = TRUE,                     #if TRUE, print out optimisation statisitcs each iteration strategy = "OHS"                    #"OHS" enforces haplotypes must come from two different parents, "OPV" allows the same haplotype to be utilised twice, "Haploid_OHS" allows the same parent to contribute two haplotypes, but not from the same chromosome
 )

-#one unique set of parents - other solutions may exist, see the GA_output$GA@solution object for other potential sets of parents with the same fitness
+#one unique set of parents - other solutions may exist, see the GA_output$GA@solution object for other potential sets of parents with the same fitness (note: many are the same combination in different permutations)
 GA_output$selected_founders

 ```

+!!! warning
+    Be sure to use `select_top_blocks()` to regenerate `haploblock_obj`.
+If you would like to use the whole genome, specify `n = nrow(haploblock_obj$Haploblocks)`, `perc_total = 1`, or `perc_of_total_var = 1`

 ## Step 7 - Basic Simulation and Diversity Analysis